Results on Lorentzian metric spaces: Isocausal curves and (pre)length spaces

 \begin{remark} A feature of LMS that must be taken into consideration is that a maximizing curve might have {\em null segments}, that is pair of points in the interior at zero Lorentzian distance though the endpoints are chronologically related. \end{remark}

-A key tool in the study of causal curves is the existence of \emph{time functions}, a property also known in the smooth category as {\em stable casuality}.
+A key tool in the study of isocausal curves is the existence of \emph{time functions}, a property also known in the smooth category as {\em stable casuality}.
 We recall that a time function is a continuous function $\tau$ such that $x< y \Rightarrow \tau(x) <\tau(y)$.
-For any countably generated LMS, a bounded time function $\tau: X \to [-1,1]$ (continuous and strictly increasing on causal curves) can be constructed explicitly from $d$:
+For any countably generated LMS, a bounded time function $\tau: X \to [-1,1]$ (continuous and strictly increasing on isocausal curves) can be constructed explicitly from $d$: